vinefeeder/VineFeeder/README.md

     Create a new folder for the service inside the services directory.
     Add the following:
-        A config.yaml file with the media_dict. see examples in the existing services folder An __init__.py file defining the loader class for the service (e.g., TvnzLoader).
+        A config.yaml file with the media_dict. see examples in the existing services folder.

+        An __init__.py file defining the loader class for the service (e.g., TvnzLoader).
         Note: the loader class file MUST inherit BaseLoader see ALL4/__init__.py  as an example.
         Note: Most web-sites that provide on-demand streaming have a 'browse' or 'category' page where video categories may be selected for view.
 Use some/all of these links to produce a media_dict of ( catergory: link, }

         There are 4 methods to implement
             receive
             fetch_videos